hubsonsss/hubsonsss/README.md

 I have a strong passion for **mathematics**, especially **game theory** and **number theory**.
 My interests also extend to **data science** and **artificial intelligence**, where I explore machine learning, predictive modeling, and deep learning.

 Beyond academics, I enjoy playing **football** ⚽ and **chess** ♟, which help me develop strategic thinking and decision-making skills.

 ---

+## 💼 Professional Experience

+### 💻 Low Code Developer — Proexe
+**11.2025 – 02.2026**
+- Implemented modifications and new modules in the Employee system
+- Developed frontend components using React
+- Supported testing of applications (React + Go) and bug identification
+- Assisted in integration and deployment of APIs written in Go

+---